Franco-Nevada (NYSE:FNV) Upgraded at Canaccord Genuity Group

-Canaccord Genuity Group upgraded shares of Franco-Nevada (NYSE:FNV – Free Report) (TSE:FNV) from a hold rating to a buy rating in a research report sent to investors on Monday.
+Canaccord Genuity Group upgraded shares of Franco-Nevada (NYSE:FNV – Free Report) (TSE:FNV) from a hold rating to a buy rating in a research report sent to investors on Monday morning, Marketbeat Ratings reports.

-FNV has been the subject of several other reports.
-TD Securities upgraded shares of Franco-Nevada from a “hold” rating to a “buy” rating in a research note on Thursday, August 15th.
-Canaccord Genuity Group raised Franco-Nevada from a “hold” rating to a “buy” rating in a report on Monday.
-Scotiabank lowered their price target on Franco-Nevada from $142.00 to $141.00 and set a “sector perform” rating for the company in a research report on Friday, November 8th.
-StockNews.com raised shares of Franco-Nevada from a “sell” rating to a “hold” rating in a research report on Thursday, August 22nd.
-Finally, TD Cowen raised shares of Franco-Nevada from a “hold” rating to a “buy” rating in a report on Thursday, August 15th.
-Four investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to data from MarketBeat, Franco-Nevada presently has a consensus rating of “Moderate Buy” and a consensus price target of $157.00.
+Several other analysts have also recently issued reports on FNV.
+Bank of America cut shares of Franco-Nevada from a “buy” rating to a “neutral” rating and cut their price target for the company from $142.00 to $139.00 in a report on Tuesday, October 1st.
+HC Wainwright upped their target price on shares of Franco-Nevada from $185.00 to $200.00 and gave the company a “buy” rating in a research note on Friday, November 8th.
+StockNews.com upgraded Franco-Nevada from a “sell” rating to a “hold” rating in a research note on Thursday, August 22nd.
+Jefferies Financial Group cut their price objective on Franco-Nevada from $137.00 to $136.00 and set a “hold” rating on the stock in a research note on Thursday, October 17th.
+Finally, Scotiabank reduced their target price on Franco-Nevada from $142.00 to $141.00 and set a “sector perform” rating on the stock in a report on Friday, November 8th.
+Four analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to data from MarketBeat.com, Franco-Nevada has an average rating of “Moderate Buy” and an average price target of $148.86.

 Franco-Nevada Price Performance

-Franco-Nevada (NYSE:FNV – Get Free Report) (TSE:FNV) last announced its earnings results on Wednesday, November 6th.
-The basic materials company reported $0.80 earnings per share for the quarter, missing analysts’ consensus estimates of $0.83 by ($0.03).
+Franco-Nevada (NYSE:FNV – Get Free Report) (TSE:FNV) last issued its quarterly earnings results on Wednesday, November 6th.
+The basic materials company reported $0.80 EPS for the quarter, missing analysts’ consensus estimates of $0.83 by ($0.03).
 Franco-Nevada had a negative net margin of 55.28% and a positive return on equity of 10.55%.
-The company had revenue of $275.70 million for the quarter, compared to the consensus estimate of $279.11 million.
-During the same period in the previous year, the firm posted $0.91 EPS.
+The business had revenue of $275.70 million during the quarter, compared to analysts’ expectations of $279.11 million.
+During the same period in the prior year, the company posted $0.91 EPS.
 The company’s revenue for the quarter was down 10.9% on a year-over-year basis.
-As a group, sell-side analysts expect that Franco-Nevada will post 3.22 EPS for the current fiscal year.
+Analysts forecast that Franco-Nevada will post 3.22 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, December 19th.
-Shareholders of record on Thursday, December 5th will be given a $0.36 dividend.
-This represents a $1.44 dividend on an annualized basis and a yield of 1.19%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, December 19th.
+Investors of record on Thursday, December 5th will be paid a dividend of $0.36 per share.
 The ex-dividend date is Thursday, December 5th.
-Franco-Nevada’s dividend payout ratio (DPR) is presently -45.57%.
+This represents a $1.44 dividend on an annualized basis and a yield of 1.17%.
+Franco-Nevada’s payout ratio is currently -45.57%.

-A number of institutional investors and hedge funds have recently modified their holdings of the company.
-Vanguard Group Inc. boosted its position in Franco-Nevada by 1.8% in the first quarter.
-Vanguard Group Inc. now owns 7,374,086 shares of the basic materials company’s stock worth $878,696,000 after purchasing an additional 129,876 shares during the last quarter.
-Hillsdale Investment Management Inc. grew its position in Franco-Nevada by 33.3% during the first quarter.
-Hillsdale Investment Management Inc. now owns 440 shares of the basic materials company’s stock valued at $52,000 after buying an additional 110 shares during the period.
-Clearbridge Investments LLC increased its holdings in Franco-Nevada by 9.5% during the first quarter.
-Clearbridge Investments LLC now owns 6,177 shares of the basic materials company’s stock valued at $736,000 after buying an additional 535 shares during the last quarter.
-UniSuper Management Pty Ltd raised its position in Franco-Nevada by 92.9% in the first quarter.
-UniSuper Management Pty Ltd now owns 2,700 shares of the basic materials company’s stock worth $322,000 after acquiring an additional 1,300 shares during the period.
-Finally, Natixis bought a new position in Franco-Nevada in the first quarter worth approximately $114,000.
-77.06% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in FNV.
+Mechanics Financial Corp increased its holdings in shares of Franco-Nevada by 150.0% in the 2nd quarter.
+Mechanics Financial Corp now owns 250 shares of the basic materials company’s stock worth $30,000 after acquiring an additional 150 shares during the period.
+Mather Group LLC. bought a new position in Franco-Nevada in the 2nd quarter worth about $33,000.
+Kings Path Partners LLC acquired a new stake in shares of Franco-Nevada in the second quarter valued at approximately $36,000.
+Sunbelt Securities Inc. increased its stake in shares of Franco-Nevada by 3,333.3% in the second quarter.
+Sunbelt Securities Inc. now owns 412 shares of the basic materials company’s stock valued at $49,000 after purchasing an additional 400 shares during the period.
+Finally, Hillsdale Investment Management Inc. boosted its position in shares of Franco-Nevada by 33.3% during the first quarter.
+Hillsdale Investment Management Inc. now owns 440 shares of the basic materials company’s stock worth $52,000 after buying an additional 110 shares during the period.
+77.06% of the stock is currently owned by institutional investors.

 Franco-Nevada Corporation operates as a gold-focused royalty and streaming company in South America, Central America, Mexico, the United States, Canada, and internationally.
 It operates through Mining and Energy segments.
 The company manages its portfolio with a focus on precious metals, such as gold, silver, and platinum group metals; and engages in the sale of crude oil, natural gas, and natural gas liquids through a third-party marketing agent.